Language conceals reality

 We normally think of words as a tool for describing the world around us.
 A helpful shorthand or label for expressing meaning.
 But words have power.
 The way we describe things affects how we see them.
-But worse still, words, by directing attention, can act as off-switches for the mind, limiting a broader understanding of a situation, argues Nick Enfield.
+And crucially, words, by directing attention, can act as off-switches for the mind, limiting a broader understanding of a situation, argues Nick Enfield.

-If the above image were labelled “Faces”, this wouldn’t mean that the trophy can’t be seen.
+If the above image were labelled “Faces,” this wouldn’t mean that the trophy couldn't be seen.
 But it would mean that somebody with authority—the artist, in this case—has claimed one of the available construals as the correct one.

 Even when you have no interest in misleading people, as with the trophy-faces image, you have no choice but to pick one way of seeing things at a time.